 Research

-Business Complexity and Risk Management: Evidence from Operational Risk Events in U.S. Bank Holding Companies (with Anna Chernobai and Ali Ozdagli) - Journal of Monetary Economics, January 2021.
+Business Complexity and Risk Management: Evidence from Operational Risk Events in U.S. Bank Holding Companies (with Anna Chernobai and Ali Ozdagli) - Journal of Monetary Economics, Volume 117, January 2021, Pages 418-440

 Abstract: Recent regulatory proposals tie a financial institution’s systemic importance to its complexity.
 However, little is known about how complexity affects banks’ risk management.
 Using the 1996–1999 deregulations of U.S. banks’ nonbanking activities as a natural experiment, we show that banks’ business complexity increases their operational risk.
 This result is driven by banks that had been constrained by regulations, compared with other banks and also with nonbank financial institutions that were never subject to these regulations.
 We provide evidence that managerial failure underlying these events offsets benefits of strategic risk taking.